KingZxi/osman-netmatters-homepage-mirror/README.md

 - Sign up input fields should switch to a two column layout on different viewports (DONE)
 - Footer needs media queries (DONE)
 - Second slideshow images expand outside the flex area
-- The tab icon shouldn't be default, it should the netmatters logo
+- The tab icon shouldn't be default, it should the netmatters logo (DONE)
 - Navigation bar needs implementation (DONE)
 - Consider refactoring parts of the code into placeholders and mixins slowly (DONE, sorta)
 - I should really make more variables and go around to add more of my hex colors to the color map, then replace them with map-get (optional)